aleromano92/old-deprecated-aleromano.com/_posts/effective-meetings-agenda/index.md

 You need to practice.

 So, what are you waiting for?
-Take a second look at the meetings you have already planned or go back to this post next time you need to setup one!
+Take a second look at the meetings you have already planned or go back to this post next time you need to set up one!

 > DAJE!